CI Hex Hex Docs Coverage Status

 Scoped queries

-There are situations where a user, despite having general access to a certain resource type, is only permitted to view a subset of the data.
+Often, a user should have access to a certain resource type, but only to a subset of the data.
 Consider a blog system: a user might be restricted to viewing only published articles, unless they hold the role of a writer.
 Similarly, in a system where users are part of specific companies, they might only be allowed to see users from their own company.

-To tailor your queries based on the user type, implement the LetMe.Schema.scope/3 callback of the LetMe.Schema behavior, typically within your Ecto schema module.
+To narrow down your queries based on the user type, implement the LetMe.Schema.scope/3 callback of the LetMe.Schema behavior, typically within your Ecto schema module.

 defmodule MyApp.Blog.Article do